Aarkan1/exercise-data/intro-to-git/README.md

 4. The runner-up should do a `pull` on master.
 Then `merge` master to the pull request branch and resolve the conflicts.
 For a more clean history use `rebase`.
 Remember, a rebase does not have a merge commit.
 5. Use the `add` command to stage the fix, and then use `commit` to make the merge commit.
 6. `Push` the fix to update the pull request.
 Look at the pull request together.

+## Exercise 5 - Rebasing

+### Main Task

+1. Make a commit, and make a silly typo in the commit message.
+1. Use the `--amend` flag to enable you to fix the commit message.
+1. Look at the `log` and notice how the mistake is magically gone.
+1. Now make a commit where you make a typo in one of the files.
+Once again, use `--amend` to magic away your problems.
+1. Create a branch.
+Make a commit.
+1. Now switch back to your master branch.
+Make a (non-conflicting) commit there also.
+1. Now switch back to your branch.
+1. Use the `rebase` command in your branch.
+Look at the DAG in `gitk`, and note that you have the commit from the master branch, but no merge commit.
+1. Make one more commit in your branch.
+1. Return to master.
+Merge your branch.
+Notice how, thanks to the rebase, this is a fast-forward merge.

+### Stretch Task

+1. Find somebody from your team from the previous exercise.
+Have them `push` a commit to the central repository.
+1. Make a commit locally yourself also.
+Note that you should **not** have pulled their commit at this point.
+1. Try to `push`, and watch it fail.
+1. Now, `pull` but using the `--rebase` flag.
+1. Use `git log` and `gitk` to verify that there is no merge commit, and the DAG is linear.
+1. Notice that your commit is the latest one, even though temporally the other member of your team made their commit afterwards.
+Why is this?